marcransome/MRBrew/README.md

 ```
 The constants referenced in the above snippet can be found in the `MRBrewConstants.h` header and used to determine the type of operation received by your delegate methods.
 Import this header in your delegate implementation if you plan to use these constants.

-If you are performing custom operations that do not already have a constant defined, simply provide your own:
+If you are performing a custom operation that does not already have a constant defined simply provide your own, or use a literal:

 ```objc
 if ([[operation operation] isEqualToString:@"cat"]) {